Faridkot State: Under Balbir Singh

 Raja Balbir Singh (r.
 1898–1906) was the successor of Bikram Singh.
 Balbir Singh had been born in 1869 and was given a high-quality upbringing by his father.
 In 1879, his education was expanded to include the learning of Persian and English.
 Balbir Singh befriended Babu Amarnath, who helped him with learning English.
 Balbir carried-out his higher-level studies at Mayo College in Ajmer.
 In 1885, while still a student at the college, Balbir got married, which was an expensive ceremony.
 Balbir Singh married the daughter of Raja Bhagwan Singh of Manimajra State.
 The wedding took place in Ambala district.

 After graduating from college, Balbir Singh delved into statecraft within the polity, developing his future ruling capabilities.
-Balbir Singh asceded to the Faridkot throne in 1898.
+Balbir Singh ascended to the Faridkot throne in 1898.
 Before his passing, Balbir's father Bikram Singh had given his younger son Dhaane in Hisar district.
 Balbir Singh was fond of his younger brother, who was named Rajinder Singh, but Rajinder would die at the young age of 21 in 1900.
 A while after his ascension, Balbir decided to tour his state to personally find out the problems of the local inhabitants of his dominion so he could come-up with solutions to their problems.

 In a book written by Balbir Singh after his tour of his kingdom, he stated the following in the introductory section:

 "Whenever a king takes a tour of his kingdom, his aim should be the welfare of the nation as well as that of the population."